jquinby/stranger_lights/README.md

 Have fun!
 We did.
 This was our first Arduino project and it was a ball to get up and running.

 Update: the Christmas Lights sketch is just that - a series of effects driving a 500-led strand that we put on our tree.
 I lost the most recent version and had to rebuild a bunch of it by hand in a hurry.
 Sticking it here so it'll be safe.
 Use it if you like.
 I'm not really into crazy outdoor shows.
-This is just enough to scratch the itch.
+This is just enough to scratch the itch and give the tree some pizzaz.